 We do have Elizabeth and Mary's examples of contemplation.
 On Christmas Eve, we hear that Mary "kept all these things, and pondered them in her heart."
 Elizabeth, who was childless, experienced more silence that those who live in a home full of children.
 But it was a painful silence because she longed for a child.
 God heard her prayer and gave her more than she bargained for - the fiery John the Baptist.

 At any rate Elizabeth spoke the most quoted verse in the Bible.
 Not John 3:16 - "God so love the world" but "Blessed are you among women and blessed is the fruit of thy womb..."
 Many of us Catholics say that verse 53 times a day together with the angel's greeting, "Hail, full of grace the Lord is with you."
 The rosary, by the way, is one of the best ways to attain stillness and silence.
 As an introduction, I recommend Bishop Bob Barron's video available on YouTube.

 On Christmas we celebrate the fruit of Mary's womb - Jesus born in Bethlehem.
 In him we discover life's purpose.
 I know these are busy days, but I ask you, I beseech you to carve out some time of stillness and silence.
 Join Jesus in saying, "Behold I come to do your will."
 Amen.

-From Archives (Homily for Third Sunday of Advent, Year C):
+From Archives (Fourth Sunday of Advent - Year C):

 Are these homilies a help to you?
 Please consider making a donation to St. Mary of the Valley Parish.